If you get hurt while on someone else’s property, you may have the right to pursue compensation for your injuries and other damages.

 Property owners owe visitors a duty of care to maintain their property in a reasonable manner that does not place visitors in danger of getting hurt.
 If the owner fails to maintain their property safely and, as a result, someone gets hurt, the owner might be liable for the victim’s injuries and other damages.

-Because the legal issues involved with premises liability cases are complex, talking to an Ohio slip and fall lawyer can provide you with a better understanding of how the law applies to your case.
+Because the legal issues involved with premises liability cases are complex, talking to a slip and fall lawyer in Ohio can provide you with a better understanding of how the law applies to your case.